Pushy behaviour to initiate play

 » play fight or agressive behaviour?

-» Bad behaviour
+» help with behaviour

 » play fight or agressive behaviour?

-» Bad behaviour
+» help with behaviour

 Staffordshire bull terrier :: Staffordshire Bull Terrier Forums :: Staffordshire Bull Terrier Training and Behaviour